-The Remuneration Committee reviews and approves the remuneration policy to enable the company to attract and retain executives and Directors who will create value for Shareholders having consideration to the amount considered to be commensurate for a company of its size and level of activity as well as the relevant Directors' time, commitment and responsibility.
-The Board is also responsible for reviewing any employee incentive and equity-based plans including the appropriateness of performance hurdles and total payments proposed.
+The Remuneration and Nomination Committee reviews and approves the Company's remuneration strategy in order to ensure that the Company is able to attract and retain executives and Directors who will create value for Shareholders, having consideration to the amount considered to be commensurate for an entity of the Company's size and level of activity as well as the relevant Directors' time, commitment and responsibility.

+The Board is also responsible for reviewing any employee incentive remuneration and shares and equity-based plans.

-Trading policy
+5. Trading policy

-The Board has adopted a policy that sets out the guidelines on the sale and purchase of securities in the company by its key management personnel (i.e. Directors and, if applicable, any employees reporting directly to the Managing Director).
-The policy generally provides that the written acknowledgement of the Chair (or the Board in the case of the Chairman) must be obtained prior to trading.
-Details of the policy are available on the company's website.
+The Board has adopted a policy that sets out the guidelines on the sale and purchase of securities in the Company by its key management personnel (i.e. Directors and, if applicable, any employees reporting directly to the Managing Director).
+The policy generally provides that the written approval of the Chairman (or a delegate of the Chairman) must be obtained prior to trading.
+It also set out certain 'closed periods' when key management personnel must refrain from dealing in Company securities.